 - 1. The Gem performing the backup scans the object table, building a list of objects to back up.
 This step runs in a transaction and can therefore cause a temporary commit record backlog in systems with high transaction rates.
-However, this step usually lasts ten minutes or less. - 2.
+This step normally completes fairly quickly. - 2.
 The Gem performing the backup next writes all shadow objects to the backup file.
 This step also runs in a transaction; furthermore, backing up shadow objects requires more disk I/O than backing up live objects, so the rate of objects backed up per second is slower in this step than in the next.

-(For definitions of shadow and live objects, see "Basic Concepts" on page 304.)
+(For definitions of shadow and live objects, see "Basic Concepts" on page 302.)

-3. In the final step, all live objects are written to the backup file.
+3. In the final step, all remaining live objects are written to the backup file.
 This step is performed outside a transaction; if the Stone signals the session to abort, it will do so.
-For most systems, this step takes the longest of the three.
+This step takes the longest of the three.